VdustR/example-material-ui-mdx/README.md

 - Pros: easy
 - Cons: Prism components are not split

-You can customized your own `CodeBlock` like [this](./src/CodeBlock.js).

-It will load only main prism js at start and load other components only if they are required.
+You can customized your own `CodeBlock` with code splitting like [this](./src/CodeBlock.js).
+It will load only main prism at start and load other components only if they are required.
 The code would be highlighted after the required prism components loaded.

 ## Summary